 The uterus or the womb is shaped like a pear and is found behind the bladder and is a cardinal organ in the reproductive system.
 The uterus provides nourishment and helps in fetal development.

 For many women, compromised uterine and cervical health has become a menace, and this has negatively impacted their progress and kept them from the achievement of their goals.
 Timely awareness about such sources of fright in women can help them to make wise decisions and pave the way to better health.

 In women, there are many such conditions of the cervix that can become troublesome.
 Some of them are:

 Cervicitis: Due to an infection in the cervix, inflammation occurs.
-These infections are largely contacted while sexual intercourse and through organisms such as gonorrhoea, Chlamydia and herpes.
-When the infection further spreads to the uterus and fallopian tubes, it causes the PID (Pelvic inflammatory disease) which may cause difficulties in conceiving.
+These infections are largely contacted while sexual intercourse and through organisms such as gonorrhea, Chlamydia, and herpes.
+When the infection further spreads to the uterus and fallopian tubes, it causes PID (Pelvic inflammatory disease) which may cause difficulties in conceiving.